 - Free shuttle service to campus

-- A small Residence Life staff provides support while respecting residents’ independence.
+- A Residence Life staff provides support while respecting residents’ independence.

 2340 North Commerce Street